nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ## Step 2: Configure custom VM

-- On the navigation menu, scroll down to "Compute Engine" and select "VM instances".
+- On the navigation menu, scroll down to <span class="highlight_txt">Compute Engine</span> and select <span class="highlight_txt">VM instances</span>.
 It may take a few minutes to load.

 ![](./gcp_images/gcp_vm.png "VM instances")

-- Click the "Create" button in the middle of the page.
+- Click the <span class="highlight_txt">Create</span> button in the middle of the page.
 There are several configuration steps to set up:

 ![](./gcp_images/gcp_vmconfig1.png "VM configuration name and region")